Please Welcome Our New Director

 Our invitation to you is to come see the need for your self.
 In one short visit you can see the impact we are having in the lives of the hungry and homeless.
 You could help someone load up their groceries or talk to one of our transitional housing residents.
 Our staff would like to show you around and help you see the need in Central Oklahoma.

-The main way we serve the community is through our food pantry.
+The main way we meet the need in our community is through our food pantry.
 Those in need are allowed to come visit the pantry once a month and pick out the food that best meets the needs of their family.
 The amount of food they receive is based on the number of people in their home.
-In 2018 we served 7,557 households which equals 444,612 meals and we gave out 400 Thanksgiving day baskets to families in need.
+Our food pantry only operates with your help.
+We operate entirely off of the generosity of people like you.
+Without you, there would be no Mission Norman.

-To live in the transitional housing facilities, residents must be free of alcohol, tobacco, drugs, and pornography.
+To live in the transitional housing facilities, residents must be free of alcohol, and drugs.
 Residents will receive a background check before being admitted to the facilities.
 If the residents have been committed of a felony or are found to be a sexual predator, they will not be admitted to the living facilities.
 Mission Norman will do everything within its power to guarantee a safe living facility.